CURRENT OPENINGS, Global

 APPLY if 80% of this description sounds like you!

-Write a brief cover letter in the body of an email introducing yourself, a little about why you want to join the Global Press team and why this role resonates with you.
-Include the names (including email address, phone number and a detail on how you know each person) for at least two references who can speak knowledgeably about the quality of your work.
+To apply, write a brief cover letter in the body of an email introducing yourself, a little about why you want to join the Global Press team and why this role resonates with you.
+Include the names (including email address, phone number and a detail on how you know each person) of at least two references who can speak knowledgeably about the quality of your work.
+Include one published writing sample and one published article for which you served as editor.
 Attach your CV.

-All emails should be sent to [email protected] with the subject Journalism Trainer, Mongolia.
-We will acknowledge receipt, but only successful candidates will be contacted for an interview.
+All emails should be sent to [email protected] with the subject Journalism Trainer, Nepal.
+We will acknowledge receipt, but only successful candidates will be contacted for an interview in English.

-Photo at top by Raihana Maqbool, GPJ Indian-administered Kashmir
+Photo at top by Kalpana Khanal, GPJ Nepal